 Have you ever come home from a needed shopping excursion only to find that you didn’t come home with the things you set out to buy?
 Or worse yet, you bought something that doesn’t fit within your comfort zone but on impulse, you bought it anyway?

 This is the case for a lot of us.
 We go shopping because we need something and come back with a bunch of stuff we don’t need.
 The trick is to shop with purpose.
 When we buy one thing, we are actually giving up something else.
-When we view purchasing goods in this way, we tend to make better choices.
+When we view purchasing goods in this way. as a choice between two things, we tend to make better choices.
 Here is the strategy:

 Write a line by line list of what you need and a simple explanation of why you need them.